neicnordic/puhuri-web/docs/puhuri_portal/user_guide.md

 Project team contains users with different roles:

 - Principal Investigator (PI) - The lead researcher and primary contact for the project.
-- Co-Principal Investigator (Co-PI): An individual recognized by the prime institution and the principal investigator (PI) as someone who shares scientific and administrative leadership responsibilities for a project with the PI.
+- Co-Principal Investigator (Co-PI) - An individual recognized by the prime institution and the principal investigator (PI) as someone who shares scientific and administrative leadership responsibilities for a project with the PI.
 - Member - Users who work on one or more phases of the project and involved in doing assigned tasks.
 - Guest - Users who are only able to see project related data, not able to modify it.

 #### Adding project members
-If user already has Puhuri account connected with the organization, then:
+##### If user already has Puhuri account connected with the organization, then:

 1.Login to Puhuri Portal with MyAccessID.

 ![Login](../assets/Login.PNG)

 2.Open project in Puhuri Portal.

 3.Select "Team" from left menu and click on "Add member".

 ![Select organization](../assets/Team.PNG)